 For getting good returns from your investments, it’s important that your stock portfolio is well diversified.
 Both under diversification and over-diversification is adverse for an investment.

-- On the other hand, over-diversified portfolio gives low returns and even good performance of a single stock will lead to a minimum positive impact on the portfolio.
+- On the other hand, an Over-Diversified portfolio gives low returns and even good performance of a single stock will lead to a minimum positive impact on the overall portfolio.

-As a thumb rule, as the number of stocks in the portfolio increases, the portfolio becomes more diversified, and risk decreases (but profit on the portfolio may be lower).
+As a thumb rule, as the number of stocks in the portfolio increases, the portfolio becomes more diversified, and risk decreases (but the net profit on the portfolio may be lower).

 In a similar way, as the number of stocks in the portfolio decreases, the portfolio becomes under-diversified, and risk increases (but profit on the portfolio may be higher).

-How many stocks should you own for a diversified portfolio?
+In general, here’s a thumb rule on how many stocks should you own for a diversified portfolio:

-There should be at least 3 stocks from dissimilar sector/industries in your portfolio.
+There should be at least three stocks from dissimilar sectors/industries in your portfolio.

 The maximum number of stocks in any retail investor’s portfolio should be 20.
 If the number of stocks becomes greater than 20, then it becomes counterproductive for the portfolio.
 Although the risk decreases but the profit margin will also decrease.
 The impact of a single stock in the portfolio will be minimal.

-— Rebalance your portfolio regularly: Sometimes one of your stock might be performing extremely well and can become a major contributor in your portfolio.
+— Rebalance your Portfolio Regularly: Sometimes, a few of your stocks might be performing extremely well and can become the major contributors to your portfolio.
 In such cases, rebalance your portfolio so that it can remain diversified.

 — Hold the winners and Cut the losers: Do not hold the underperforming stock too long just to keep your portfolio diversified.
 Sell the losing stocks and re-organize your portfolio.